-One other area is the left and right hemispheres of the brain, one being the logical and one being the more creative side.
-We were designed to use both sides in which we would use the creative side to come up with ideas and then the logical side to implement them.
+Another place is the left and right hemispheres of the brain, one being the logical and one being the creative side.
+We were designed to utilize both sides where we would use the creative side to develop ideas and the logical side to implement them.
 However, there are lots of folks who only use one side and that refuse to use the other.
 What happens then is that the side you’re not using begins to atrophy from lack of use.
 This then also reduces the quantity of data which you will get.

 The challenge is that if you block information that’s around you, then you make uninformed choices and shut down any growth potential that you have within you to be successful.